 In September 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which requires a not-for- profit entity to present contributed nonfinancial assets in the statement of activities as a line item that is separate from contributions of cash or other financial assets.
 ASU 2020-07 also requires additional qualitative and quantitative disclosures about contributed nonfinancial assets received, disaggregated by category.
-This guidance is effective for annual reporting periods beginning after June 15, 2021.
-The adoption of ASU 2020-07 is not expected to have a significant impact on the House's financial statements.
+This ASU was effective for the House beginning on January 1, 2022 and did not result in a significant change to the financial statements.